1998 Pacific typhoon season: Severe Tropical Storm Penny (Klaring)

 A tropical disturbance formed on August 2 and strengthened into a tropical depression east of the Philippines.
 As Penny strengthened into a tropical storm, it made landfall over Northern Luzon, on August 7, and drifted into the South China sea on the same day.
 Strong vertical wind shear on August 8 caused Penny's convection to be displaced to south of the storm, and even exposed the level circulation center for a few hours.
 Penny was only located 165 kilometers from Hong Kong when it was at its closest distance to Hong Kong, and killed one person in Hong Kong.
 Penny soon made landfall over Maoming on August 11, and dissipated the next day.

 Typhoon Rex (Deling)

 An active Tropical Upper Tropospheric Trough allowed for the development of Tropical Depression 6W on August 22, east of Luzon.
 It moved westward initially, but as the trough weakened a ridge to the east, it moved northeastward where it became a tropical storm on the 23rd.
 Rex slowly intensified to become a typhoon on the 26th, followed by reaching a peak of 135 mi/h winds on the 28th south of Japan.
 As it moved northward, it brought heavy flooding to Honshū, Japan, amounting to 13 deaths and moderate damage from mudslides across the island.
 Another trough pulled the storm eastward, saving Japan from a direct hit, and Rex continued northeastward to an unusually high latitude near 50°, when it became extratropical on the 9th near the Aleutian Islands, east of the International Date Line.

+Due to heavy rains caused the weather front and Rex, 25 people were killed, 486 houses were destroyed, 13,927 houses were inundated in Japan.
+In Tochigi and Fukushima prefectures, experienced particularly heavy rains, with daily precipitation exceeded 600mm in Nasu (August 27).
+Losses from the fishing industry were ¥4.26 million (US$33,000).